bixiou/international_attitudes_toward_global_policies/README.md

 figures/OECD: Figures from the Global Survey. figures/maps: Maps of net gains from international climate policies.

-paper/: LaTeX and PDF files of the main article and online appendices, as well as the pre-registration plan.
+paper/: LaTeX and PDF files of the main article, online appendices and country-specific descriptive statistics, as well as the pre-registration plan.

 questionnaire/: Questionnaire files, both in Qualtrics and MS Word format. questionnaire/specificities.xlsx: File synthesizing all figures used in the questionnaires and their sources: sociodemographic quotas, wording of policies in different languages, income thresholds, wealth tax estimates, etc.